Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 = Virtual Machine Cluster Setup

-What follows are the steps to set up and network the virtual machines on which we will later conduct performance tests.
+What follows are the steps to set up and network the virtual machines on which we will later conduct performance testing.

+#infobox()[
   For this, we setup VirtualBox.
 The tutorial #footnote()[https://github.com/Foundations-of-HPC/Cloud-basic-2024/blob/main/Tutorials/VirtualMachine/README.md] referenced throughout this section was instrumental in guiding the process.
+]

-This modified guide walks through setting up a VM cluster for cloud environment testing, with I used to perform the test.
+This modified guide walks through setting up a VM cluster for cloud environment testing, which I used to perform the test.

 == Setting Up the Template VM

 1. Create a new virtual machine in VirtualBox by clicking on _Machine > New_.
-2. Enter the template as the name for the VM, select the storage directory on the host, and choose the Ubuntu 24.04.1 amd64 server ISO image.
+2. Enter the template as the name for the VM, select the storage directory on the host, and choose the Ubuntu 24.04.1 amd64 (since I'm on an apple silicon mac_book) server ISO image.
-3. Skip the unattended installation process, as it may cause issues.
+3. Skip the unattended installation process, as it may cause issues (or if you use it then you have at least to install OpenSSH).
 4. Configure hardware, the settings used in this case are: *2GB RAM and 2 CPU* (adjust based on host capabilities).
 5. Set the virtual hard disk size to 20GB.